Michael Cheika opens up on rollercoaster ride with Wallabies

 FUKUROI, JAPAN - OCTOBER 11: Australia Head Coach Michael Cheika during the pre match warm up ahead of the Rugby World Cup 2019 Group D game between Australia and Georgia at Shizuoka Stadium Ecopa on October 11, 2019 in Fukuroi, Shizuoka, Japan.
 (Photo by Craig Mercer/MB Media/Getty Images)

-Former head coach Michael has admitted the fallout of the Rugby and his subsequent exit still ‘hurts’.
+Former Australia head coach Michael has admitted the fallout of the and his subsequent exit still ‘hurts’.

-A quarter- loss to England in sunk the Wallabies to lowly depths and was in stark contrast to the success at the 2015 Rugby World Cup, which saw Cheika’s stock shoot up after reaching the final at .
+A quarter- loss to England in sunk the Wallabies to lowly depths and was in stark contrast to the success at the 2015 , which saw Cheika’s stock shoot up after reaching the final at .

-Results had been in decline leading into the tournament last , including losing the home series against Ireland in 2018 and the 46-0 hammering by the in last summer.
+Results had been in decline leading into the tournament last autumn, including losing the home series against in 2018 and the 46-0 hammering by the All Blacks in the Rugby last summer.

 With reports of a public spat with Rugby Australia chief executive Raelene Castle after the tournament, Cheika’s five-year tenure with the ended with his resignation last November.